New York State Route 67: Saratoga County

 NY 67 enjoys a wider route, enabling faster driving and more gentle curves, passing south of the village of Galway.
 In Ballston Spa, NY 67 meets NY 50, turning south and overlapping for about a mile.
 NY 67 then splits off to the east, heading toward the Adirondack Northway at Malta.

 In the Malta Area, NY 67 enters as Dunning Street.
 Immediately before Interstate 87 (I-87), there is a roundabout at State Farm Road.
-A second roundabout shortly thereafter handles the southbound ramp traffic of I-87 exit 12, with a third roundabout handing northbound on the other side.
+A second roundabout shortly thereafter handles the southbound ramp traffic of I-87 exit 12, with a third roundabout handling northbound on the other side.
 A fourth roundabout handles an intersection with Malta Commons and Kelch Drive, and a fifth handles the intersection with U.S. Route 9 (US 9), beginning the overlap with US 9.

 After the final roundabout, NY 67 turns south, concurrent with US 9 for 1.5 mi, just north of the village of Round Lake.
 Here, the route heads eastward, taking a winding path toward Mechanicville and the Hudson River.
 After entering the city, NY 67 becomes concurrent with US 4 and NY 32 for less than 0.1 mi, then heads east toward Schaghticoke, crossing the Hudson on the Mechanicville Bridge.